Noise processes are essential in continuous stochastic modeling. The

 NoiseProcess types are distributionally-exact, meaning they are not solutions of stochastic differential equations and instead are directly generated according to their analytical distributions.
 These processes are used as the noise term in the SDE and RODE solvers.
 Additionally, the noise processes themselves can be simulated and solved using the DiffEq common interface (including the Monte Carlo interface).

-This page first describes how to use noise processes in SDEs, and analyze/simulate them directly noise processes.
+This page first describes how to use noise processes in SDEs, and analyze/simulate noise processes directly.
 Then it describes the standard noise processes which are available.
 Processes like

 OrnsteinUhlenbeckProcess are pre-defined.
 Then it is shown how one can define the distributions for a new